tsahli/algo_practice/README.md

 # algo_practice

-This is just for me to practice algoritms and data structures to try and prove to myself I'm not a fraud
+This is just for me to practice algorithms and data structures to try and prove to myself I'm not a fraud.